openzim/mwoffliner/README.md

 or directly from the repository:

 ```
-$redis-server
+$sudo apt-get install redis-server
 ```

-Here is the important configuration:
+Here are the important parts of the configuration (/etc/redis/redis.conf):

 ```
 unixsocket /dev/shm/redis.sock